-Objective Rating Rationale Exclusions Critical The Fund has a zero tolerance for stocks within our portfolio that are on our exclusion list which restricts: holdings in companies whose primary business is in the production and/or manufacture of tobacco, armaments and controversial weapons holdings with companies that generate more than 30% of their revenue from the distribution, power generation, or extraction of thermal coal.
+Sub-theme Rating Rationale Fund Exclusions Critical 2 The Fund has a zero tolerance for stocks within our portfolio that are on our exclusion list which restricts: holdings in companies whose primary business is in the production and/or manufacture of tobacco, armaments and controversial weapons holdings with companies that generate more than 30% of their revenue from the distribution, power generation, or extraction of thermal coal.
 The Trustee will use best endeavours to refrain from investing in any company where its core business is engaged in a criminal offence under Australian law.
 These exclusions are deemed by the Trustee as not in line with responsible investment and managers are bound contractually to ensure these stocks are not within our portfolio.
-Climate Change Critical Climate change presents material medium to long-term risks for investors (physical and transitional risk).
+Climate change Critical 2 Climate change presents material medium to long- term risks for investors (physical and transitional risk).
 Therefore we will support the objectives outlined in the Paris agreement and the transition to a low carbon world.

-Human Rights Critical We support and promote the protection of human rights in our investment supply chain and the Fund is committed to assessing its supply chain and complying with the Commonwealth Modern Slavery legislation.
-Governance Very important We promote and advocate for best practice corporate governance in the companies we own.
+Sub-theme Rating Rationale Human rights Critical 2 We support and promote the protection of human rights in our investment supply chain and the Fund is committed to assessing its supply chain and complying with the Commonwealth Modern Slavery legislation.
+Corporate Governance Very important 3 We promote and advocate for best practice corporate governance in the companies we own.
 Poor corporate governance diminishes long-term investment outcomes.
-Pollution Very important We will promote the respectful treatment of our environment.
+Pollution Very important 3 We will promote the respectful treatment of our environment.
 Pollution of the environment can affect long-term value creation.
-Gender Equality Important We will promote gender equality, diversity and inclusion.
+Nature and Biodiversity Very important 3 We support and promote the protection of natural capital and biodiversity loss.
+Natural capital refers to things like water, forests and clean air.
+Natural capital provides essential goods and services such as food, water and climate regulation.
+These things provide people everywhere the ability to live healthy lives and underpins sustainable economic activity.
+Diversity and inclusion Important4 We will promote gender equality, diversity and inclusion.